samlawski/fire-service/en/human-resources.md

 You will receive support from us for setting up the **expense** and **other reports**.

 We will support you in building up a **fleet management**through training and instruction of your employees or as a service performed from us.

-In close cooperation with you and with the payroll department from our network, we will be able to take over the **current payroll**and the **keeping of personal files**.

-For pharmaceutical companies, we offer the special service of **recruiting a short-term pharmaceutical sales force**.
-We engage pharmaceutical-technical assistants or pharmaceutical representatives as freelancers.